publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ## How the criteria are assessed

 This list of questions for current maintainers of potential codebases helps us understand their codebase better.
+To collaborate with current maintainers we use a shared spreadsheet.
+Use [this guide for creating a new one](create-assessment-spreadsheet.md).

 ### Business case